htcondor/htcondor/src/snaked/README.md

         query = classad2.ClassAd()
         payload = yield (None, 0, (query, end_of_message_flag))

-        # ... compute the reply ad ...
+        # ... compute the first reply ad ...

         yield ((1, replyAd), 0, None)

-        # ... compute the reply ad ...
+        # ... determine that there aren't any more reply ads ...

         yield ((0, end_of_message_flag), 0, None)